Data Annotation

 In-House vs Outsourcing Data Annotation for ML: Pros & Cons

-Choosing between in-house and outsourced data annotation is key to building high-quality training data for machine learning.
-This post compares annotation models, highlights risks around quality, governance, and security, and explains how to select the right partner to scale your AI development.
+Choosing between in-house and outsourced data annotation shapes the quality, cost, and speed of your training data.
+This guide compares the two models (along with managed workforces and hybrid approaches), weighs the tradeoffs around quality, governance, and security, and explains how to select the right partner to scale your AI development.

 In-House vs Outsourcing Data Annotation for ML: Pros & ConsAbstract background shapes